In this article Author J.B. Rajkumar is sharing his experience in Implementing Automated Regression Testing in the Agile Environment.

 Challenge 1: Requirement Phase

-Test Automation developer captures requirements in the form of “user stories”, which are brief descriptions of customer-relevant functionality.
+Test Automation developer captures the requirements in the form of “user stories”, which are brief descriptions of the customer-relevant functionality.

 Each requirement has to be prioritized as follows:

-High: These are mission critical requirements that absolutely have to be done in the first release
+High: These are mission-critical requirements that absolutely need to be done in the first release.

-Medium: These are requirements that are important but can be worked around until implemented.
+Medium: These are the requirements that are important, but can be worked around until implemented.

-Low: These are requirements that are nice-to-have but not critical to the operation of the software.
+Low: These are the requirements that are nice-to-have but not critical to the operation of the software.

 Challenge 2: Selecting the Right Tools